 General Husbandry Requirements: Restrict the tortoise's movements to as large an area as possible, whilst maintaining such temperatures as to avoid ill health.
 A free-roaming tortoise in the house will not reach the required core temperatures and will end up with numerous health issues.
-Sterilised soil is recommended as the substrate at a depth of at least 4" as this enables thermoregulation.
+Enclosure substrate can be a chemical-free loam (such as topsoil), mixed with play sand 50/50% at a depth of at least 4" as this enables thermoregulation.
 Various caves and hides all offer much needed distractions, especially on cooler days.
 Food, if provided indoors, should be fresh and placed on a base of clean slate.
 Trays of pre-grown edible food can be placed indoors and replenished when required.
 Water needs to be provided in a shallow topple-free container which will need refreshing frequently!